serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 </details>

-We can also do it by marking the general instance as being safely over ridable by using the `OVERLAPPABLE` pragma, as shown below.
+We can also do it by marking the general instance as being safely overridable by using the `OVERLAPPABLE` pragma, as shown below.

 ```hs